odubno/instagram-analyzer/README.md

 ```
 >This command will execute and run our Instagram credentials.

-Additional instructions will be given below, in order to kep keys hidden when exporting the app to Heroku.
+Additional instructions will be given below, in order to keep keys hidden when exporting the app to Heroku.

 config.py will establish the url and the features we will be pulling from Instagram.